Innocent season 2: Everything you need to know about the ITV dramaMay 6 | 5 min read

 With The Voice UK 2021 in full swing, discover what happened to the previous winners of the chair-spinning singing contest.

 The Voice UK may be known for its big-name judges and exciting twist on the TV singing contest format, but it’s has less success than its rivals when it comes to creating superstar winners.

-We’re now on season nine of the competition – the fourth since its move from BBC to ITV – and the show has yet to find a chart-topping act with staying power.
+We’re now on season 10 of the competition – the fifth since its move from BBC to ITV – and the show has yet to find a chart-topping act with staying power.

-Could 2020 be the year that The Voice UK's winner is propelled to megastardom?
-We last saw the nine remaining contestants in March before the Covid-19 outbreak put the live shows on hold, but with the semi-final and final now pencilled in for October, cast your mind back over these previous winners.
+Could 2021 be the year that The Voice UK's winner is propelled to megastardom?
+As season 10 continues, cast your mind back over these previous winners.